“The Latvian soprano Maija Kovalevska is an exceptional Mimi. She brings a plush, warm voice and wistful expressivity to her singing.

 Anthony Tommasini, The New York Times

 Maija Kovalevska is a Latvian soprano.
 Born in Riga, she is a graduate of the Jāzeps Vītols Latvian Academy of Music.
 Since 2003, she has resided in Italy under the tutelage of Mirella Freni.
-In 2018, she sang Mimi (La bohème) in Sydney, Melbourne and for Semperoper Dresden, Maddalena (Andrea Chénier) for the Sigulda Festival, Verdi Requiem in London and Mahler’s Symphony No. 4 in Canada.
-Future engagements will take her to Sydney, Dresden, Hamburg, Italy and Latvia.
+Most recently, she has sung Mimi (La bohème) in Sydney, Melbourne and for Semperoper Dresden, Maddalena (Andrea Chénier) and the title role in Tosca for the Sigulda Festival, Verdi’s Requiem in London and Mahler’s Symphony No. 4 in Canada.

 In 2003, Maija made her Latvian National Opera debut as Donna Elvira in Don Giovanni.
 The following year, she was the winner of the 10th Riccardo Zandonai International Opera competition in Italy and was second at the 3rd Jāzeps Vītols Vocal competition in Riga.